 IPCC recognise that implementation is an ongoing process.
 Our service is committed to the implementation of this Child Safeguarding Statement and the procedures that support our intention to keep children safe from harm while availing of our service.
-This Child Safeguarding Statement was approved by the IPCC Committee of Management on the 13th March 2018 and will be reviewed after there has been a material change in any matter to which the statement refers.
+This Child Safeguarding Statement was approved by the IPCC Committee of Management on the 13th March 2018 and will be reviewed every two years or after there has been a material change in any matter to which the statement refers.